Healthdirect Free Australian health advice you can count on.

 How is salmonella treated?

 Most people recover within about a week and do not need antibiotics.
-However, antibiotics may be prescribed for young children or older people.
+However, antibiotics may be prescribed for people who have severe symptoms or are at high risk of complications.

 Avoid medicine to prevent vomiting or diarrhoea, unless recommended by your doctor.